AP VoteCast: Health care, climate are top issues in Iowa

 _______

 AP VoteCast is a survey of the American electorate conducted by NORC at the University of Chicago for The Associated Press and Fox News.
-The survey of 2,795 voters in Iowa was conducted for seven days, concluding as polls closed.
+The survey of 2,795 voters in Iowa was conducted for seven days, concluding as the caucuses began.
 Interviews were conducted in English or Spanish.
 The survey is based on interviews with a random sample of registered voters drawn from the state voter file.
 The margin of sampling error for voters is estimated to be plus or minus 3.0 percentage points.
-Find more details about AP VoteCast’s methodology at http://www.ap.org/votecast.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.